mathiasertl/xmpp-backends/README.md

   xmlrpc library to correctly encode UTF-8 characters.
 * `ejabberdctl`: Uses the `ejabberdctl` command line utility that obviously needs to be available on the local machine.
+* `FakeXMPP`: Uses Djangos ORM store data in the database.
 * `dummy`: Uses Django's chache backend, useful for testing.

 ## ChangeLog